joehil/wifi_telnet/README.md

 # wifi_telnet
-Arduino code for an ESP8266 to serve as a remote serial device over wifi
+Arduino code for an ESP8266 to serve as a remote serial device over wifi.
+The software can be updated OTA.